potatoxz14/potatoxz14.github.io/content/blog/linux/index.md

 ---
-title: Linux
+title: 🎉 Linux
-summary: Create a personal knowledge base and share your knowledge with your peers.
+summary: Take full control of your personal brand and privacy by migrating away from the big tech platforms!
-date: 2025-10-27
+date: 2025-8-28

+# Featured image
+# Place an image named `featured.jpg/png` in this page's folder and customize its options here.
+image:
+  caption: 'Image credit: [**Unsplash**](https://unsplash.com)'

 authors:
   - admin

 tags:
+  - Academic
+  - Hugo Blox
-  - Linux
+  - Markdown
-image:
-  caption: 'Image credit: [**Unsplash**](https://unsplash.com)'
 ---

 # 删除内核

 1.查看系统存在的内核